ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

   If 'true', the loadbalancer pool protocol will be set as `PROXY`.
 Default is 'false'.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

 - `loadbalancer.openstack.org/x-forwarded-for`

-  If 'true', `X-Forwarded-For` is inserted into the HTTP headers which contains the original client IP address so that the backend HTTP service is able to get the real source IP of the request.
-Please note that the cloud provider will force the creation of an Octavia listener of type `HTTP` if this option is set.
-Only applies when using Octavia.

-  This annotation also works in conjunction with the `loadbalancer.openstack.org/default-tls-container-ref` annotation.
-In this case the cloud provider will create an Octavia listener of type `TERMINATED_HTTPS` instead of an `HTTP` listener.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.
+  **Not supported**.
+If you want to keep the source IP we do recommend to use an Ingress-controller, for example: https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md

-- `loadbalancer.openstack.org/timeout-client-data`
+- `loadbalancer.openstack.org/timeout-client-data` //SUPPORTED

   Frontend client inactivity timeout in milliseconds for the load balancer.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

-- `loadbalancer.openstack.org/timeout-member-connect`
+- `loadbalancer.openstack.org/timeout-member-connect` //SUPPORTED

   Backend member connection timeout in milliseconds for the load balancer.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

-- `loadbalancer.openstack.org/timeout-member-data`
+- `loadbalancer.openstack.org/timeout-member-data` //SUPPORTED

   Backend member inactivity timeout in milliseconds for the load balancer.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

-- `loadbalancer.openstack.org/timeout-tcp-inspect`
+- `loadbalancer.openstack.org/timeout-tcp-inspect` //SUPPORTED

   Time to wait for additional TCP packets for content inspection in milliseconds for the load balancer.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

-- `service.beta.kubernetes.io/openstack-internal-load-balancer`
+- `service.beta.kubernetes.io/openstack-internal-load-balancer` //SUPPORTED

   If 'true', the loadbalancer VIP won't be associated with a floating IP.
 Default is 'false'.
 This annotation is ignored if only internal Service is allowed to create in the cluster.

-- `loadbalancer.openstack.org/enable-health-monitor`
+- `loadbalancer.openstack.org/enable-health-monitor` //TO BE CHECKED, WE WILL PROBABLY CHANGE DEFAULT VALUE TO TRUE

-  Defines whether to create health monitor for the load balancer pool, if not specified, use `create-monitor` config.
+  Defines whether to create health monitor for the load balancer pool, if not specified, default value is True.
 The health monitor can be created or deleted dynamically.
 A health monitor is required for services with `externalTrafficPolicy: Local`.

-  Not supported when `lb-provider=ovn` is configured in openstack-cloud-controller-manager.

 - `loadbalancer.openstack.org/health-monitor-delay`

   Defines the health monitor delay in seconds for the loadbalancer pools.
+Default value (ms) = 5000

 - `loadbalancer.openstack.org/health-monitor-timeout`

   Defines the health monitor timeout in seconds for the loadbalancer pools.
-This value should be less than delay
+This value should be less than delay.
+Default value (ms) = 3000

 - `loadbalancer.openstack.org/health-monitor-max-retries`

   Defines the health monitor retry count for the loadbalancer pool members.
+Default value = 1

-- `loadbalancer.openstack.org/health-monitor-max-retries-down`
+- `loadbalancer.openstack.org/health-monitor-max-retries-down` //NOT SUPPORTED .

   Defines the health monitor retry count for the loadbalancer pool members to be marked down.